A North American Conservation Success

 The recovery is complete.
 The science says it's time to update the rules.

-When DDT collapsed peregrine populations in the mid-20th century, North American falconers and a small group of biologists — led by Dr. Tom Cade at Cornell — built the world's most successful raptor restoration effort from the ground up.
-Today, peregrines breed on skyscrapers in every major U.S. city, occupy more historic eyries than pre-DDT in some regions, and are monitored by the same scientists who helped bring them back.
-A new Environmental Assessment from the U.S. Fish and Wildlife Service proposes to finally normalize the regulations around falconry take to match the robust populations modern science has documented.
+When DDT collapsed the American peregrine falcon (Falco peregrinus anatum) across the continental United States in the mid-20th century, North American falconers and a small group of biologists — led by Dr. Tom Cade at Cornell's Lab of Ornithology — built the world's most successful raptor restoration effort from the ground up.1 Today, American peregrines breed on skyscrapers in most major U.S. cities, occupy as many historic eyries as pre-DDT in many recovery regions,3 and are monitored by the same scientists who helped bring them back.
+A new Environmental Assessment from the U.S. Fish and Wildlife Service proposes to finally normalize the regulations around falconry take to match the robust populations modern science has documented.4

 The Recovery Arc